 Course description: Continued study of the presidential election and the American government

-- “The election” is the short answer to what we did here, over the course of two academic years.
-Talking about it, watching the debates, reading news stories online, sending emails to each other with the latest updates, and eventually, for everyone but Sarah (MUCH to her dismay), going to vote.
+- “The 2016 election” is the short answer to what we did here, over the course of two academic years.
+Talking about it, watching the debates, reading news stories online, sending emails to each other with the latest updates, and eventually, for everyone but Ashar (MUCH to her dismay), going to vote.
 Though this was officially the last election she was too young to vote in, she did have her pick for a candidate, chosen after much review of the issues that mattered most to her.

-- We also explored a lot about state government through Sarah’s participation in a 4-H program called “Capital Days,” in which they visit our state capital, Harrisburg, for several days and do a mock legislative session, culminating in a brunch where the 4-H teens sit with their lawmakers and discuss issues relevant to them.
+- We also explored a lot about state government through Ashar’s participation in a 4-H program called “Capital Days,” in which they visit our state capital, Harrisburg, for several days and do a mock legislative session, culminating in a brunch where the 4-H teens sit with their lawmakers and discuss issues relevant to them.